GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-03-02-all-tree-types.md

 }
 ```

-The Javaddoc comment says: _A tree node for a literal expression.
+The Javadoc comment says: _A tree node for a literal expression.
 Use getKind to determine the kind of literal._ These are the Kind values related to LiteralTree (all are primitives except String and null):

 ```
         INT_LITERAL(LiteralTree.class),